acidlabs/chef-rails/README.md

 # Chef-Rails

-Kitchen to setup an Ubuntu Server ready to roll with Nginx, PostgreSQL, Redis Server and Rails.
+Kitchen to setup an Ubuntu Server ready to roll for Ruby on Rails stack:

+* Nginx
+* PostgreSQL
+* Redis
+* Memcached
+* Ruby with RVM
+* Phusion Passenger Standalone

 ## Requirements